lueschem/edi/README.rst

   LXD is a great choice too.
 - Yaml_ and Jinja2_ are the consistent way to write edi configuration files and Ansible playbooks.
 - Python_ is the language and ecosystem that makes the system integration efficient.
-- edi is supposed to be used on the popular `Ubuntu Linux`_ distribution.
+- edi is supposed to be used on the `Ubuntu Linux`_ or `Debian Linux`_ distribution.
-- By default, edi generates Debian_ based target systems.
+- By default, edi generates `Debian Linux`_ based target systems.

 .. _Ansible: https://www.ansible.com
 .. _LXD: https://www.linuxcontainers.org